robertofem/Freq-meter-APP/README.rst

    cd ~/<path-to-chosen-parent-folder>
    git clone https://github.com/jlrandulfe/Frequency-meter-APP.git

 Create a virtual environment and, with the *pip* tool, install the required python packages for the project.
-Note that the installed python version must be specified on the environment creation (Can be obtained typing :bash:`python3 --version`)
+Note that the installed python version must be specified on the environment creation (Can be obtained typing :bash:`python3 --version`):

 .. code-block:: bash